 The leaf shape of winter heliotrope is similar to its close relative butterbur, but the leaf edges are more rounded than butterbur and the leaves are evergreen whereas butterbur puts up flowers before it has any leaves.
 Both plants spread via rhizomes (underground stems) and their broad leaves can crowd out other plants making them potentially invasive.

 The second part of the Latin name of red campion - dioica ("two houses") - refers to the plants' gender.
-Some plants are male and others are female.
+Whereas many plants produce male and female parts on the same plant, entire plants are dedicated on one gender or the other in this case.
 The male plants' flowers can be recognised from five yellow stamens sticking out from a protruding ring in the centre of the petals.
 The female plants' flowers have no protruding ring and instead have 5 curly white stigmas.
 These produce a white froth to trap pollen.

 Navelwort grows along the wall.